Efraa/Algorithms/README.md

 #### Overview

 > This repository contains solutions to problems from different algorithmic competency platforms.
-> Problems solved with JavaScript.
+> Problems solved with JavaScript and Golang.

 #### Platforms